-“Women helping women” was a key theme in Northwestern University’s March 3 online program “Voices Across Time: Sharing Women’s Experiences of Re-entry.”
+“Women helping women” was a key theme in Northwestern University’s recent online program “Voices Across Time: Sharing Women’s Experiences of Re-entry.”
 This program, hosted by Northwestern’s Block Museum as part of the school’s “One Book One Northwestern” focus, was co-sponsored by Women Initiating New Directions (WIND).

 The 2020-2021 One Book at Northwestern is Bryan Stevenson’s Just Mercy: A Story of Justice and Redemption, so yearly programs highlight issues related to the injustices created by mass incarceration and the structural racism behind it.
 “Voices Across Time” highlighted the challenges faced by women leaving prison.
 The program featured work done in the early 2000s by activist media organizations BeyondMedia and Visible Voices which allowed residents from Grace House, a transition home in Chicago, to challenge the stories told about prisoners by mainstream media.